mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-04-sequence-data.md

 ---

 ## Revisting sequence file formats
+In this session, we will revisit the different file formats used to store sequencing data.
+We will also discuss the different ways of representing errors or uncertainty in sequencing data.

 ### Representing nucleotides
 During sequencing, the nucleotide bases in a DNA or RNA sample (library) are determined by the sequencer.
 For each fragment in the library, a sequence is generated, also called a read, which is simply a succession of nucleotides.
 The sequence of a read is represented by a string of letters, where each letter represents a nucleotide base.
 The most common nucleotide bases are adenine (A), cytosine (C), guanine (G), and thymine (T).
 In RNA, thymine is replaced by uracil (U).